flyteorg/flyte/rsts/community/index.rst

 ----

 * Use **‘Note’** when you want to highlight a piece of information that may be  helpful to know.
 * You can also use a **‘Note’** in a list.
-Refer `Common short code issues <https://docs.google.com/document/d/1rhEZqd3Ae8Y9HUxg7yF6LarHrfIHKnPyeke8aMSPgis/edit#heading=h.ezfwdgke7u3>`_.
+Refer to `common short code issues <https://docs.google.com/document/d/1rhEZqd3Ae8Y9HUxg7yF6LarHrfIHKnPyeke8aMSPgis/edit#heading=h.ezfwdgke7u3>`__.

 **Syntax**

 ..note::

     We recommend using an OSX or a Linux machine, as we have not tested this on windows.
 If you happen to test it, please let us know.

-**Example:**
+Example:

 .. note::